LeoTP/Battle-of-the-Pyros/README.md

 # Battle-of-the-Pyros
 Battle of the Pyro is a challenging 2D action game where players use limited fire powers to battle waves of enemies in a dangerous lava dungeon.
+The player must balance health, fireball usage, and evasion to survive increasingly difficult waves.
+With no checkpoints and a permadeath mechanic, the game is designed to be highly challenging, requiring strategic play and fast reflexes.